 - Wireless frame transmission and reception in non-beacon mode

 - Acknowledge frame transmission and reception, data re-transmission

 - MAC security

-Standardization of communications specifications, especially for smart meters, is proceeding in the industry (figure 4).
+In Japan, standardization of communications specifications, especially for smart meters, is proceeding in the industry.
 Standardization applies to a variety of services being born from the deregulation of the electric power industry, and aims to make power usage more efficient.

 This IP stack supports 6LoWPAN, IPv6, ICMPv6, UDP, and other IP-based functions.
 PANA (Protocol for Carrying Authentication for Network Access) is supported for security for authentication, key generation, and so on.
 Although PANA requires relatively heavy processing such as hash calculation, a calculation library optimized for the RL78 or RX63N microcontrollers can be used to, for example, achieve route B communications processing performance even when operating an RL78/G14 at 8 MHz.

 Table 5.
 Wi-SUN ENET-IF protocol stack for RL78 Family

 |Software||Wi-SUN ENET-IF protocol stack for RL78 Family [CA78K0R]|

 |Software||Wi-SUN ENET-IF protocol stack for RL78 Family [CC-RL]|